Parameterized Approximation Algorithms for Bidirected Steiner Network Problems

 \subsection{Constructing a ``uniqueness'' gadget}

 For every integer $n$ we define the following gadget $U_n$ which contains $4n+4$ vertices (see \autoref{fig:uniqueness}).
-Since we need many of these gadgets later on, we will denote vertices of $U_n$ by $U_n(v)$ etc., in order to be able to distinguish vertices of different gadgets.
-All edges will have the same weight $M$, which we will fix later during the reductions.
+All edges will have the same weight~$M$, which we will fix later during the reductions.
 The gadget $U_n$ is constructed as follows (we first construct an undirected graph, and then bidirect each edge):